Bhranti0302/Trendor-React-Ecommerce-website/README.md

 ## 📄 License

-This project is licensed under the **MIT License** – feel free to use, modify, and distribute.
+This project is licensed under the **MIT License** – Please don't copy project.